vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/sql/README.md

 One of the most commonly used things in almost any application/service is database.
 Rudimentary offers a really nice and simple way of communicating with the database.

 ## Default datasource
 Rudimentray uses [HikariCP](https://github.com/brettwooldridge/HikariCP).
-Implementation of Rudimentary deafult datasource using `HikariCP` can be seen in `hr.yeti.rudimentary.server.jdbc.DefaultDataSource` class.
+Implementation of Rudimentary basic datasource using `HikariCP` can be seen in `hr.yeti.rudimentary.sql.spi.BasicDataSource` class.

 ## Configuring single datasource
 Configuration is done via configuration properties.